Path Evolution Model for Endogenous Channel Digital Twin towards 6G Wireless Networks: Conclusions and Future Research

 \section{Conclusions and Future Research}

 CDT is a new paradigm for efficient CSI acquisition in 6G wireless networks.
-In this paper, PEM is further introduced, which is designed to reflect path evolutions in the physical world.
-Different from existing vision information-based and CKM-based CDTs, PEM possesses three key advantages of full endogeneity, self-sustainability and environmental generalizability, which are vital to achieving low operation and deployment costs.
+In this paper, PEM is introduced as a new type of CDT, which is designed to reflect path evolutions in the physical world.
+Compared to existing vision information-based and CKM-based CDTs, PEM possesses three key advantages of full endogeneity, self-sustainability, and environmental generalizability, which are vital to achieving low operation and deployment costs.
 To facilitate PEM, an intelligent operation framework is proposed, which is light-weighted and compatible with existing massive MIMO systems.
-The generalization advantages of PEM over other CDTs are rigorously analyzed and efficient PEM learning is proposed to reduce data collection burden practically.
-Based on extensive numerical simulations, we validate that high-precision and low-overhead CSI acquisition among dynamic environments can be effectively achieved by PEM, which can enable large system capacity for 6G wireless networks.
+The environment generalizability of PEM is rigorously analyzed, which is realized by progressively addressing the distribution shift.
+Based on extensive simulations, we validate that high-precision and low-overhead CSI acquisition among dynamic environments can be effectively achieved by PEM, which can enable large system capacity for 6G wireless networks.

 Although great potential and feasibility have been proved to adopt PEM for efficient CSI acquisition, its effectiveness relies on the specific dynamic nature of the wireless channel and the performance to process the input channel measurements during the operation.
 Hence, the future research directions span from environment-aware operation design to efficient data processing.
-Firstly, to optimize the operation performance of PEM, environment-aware update period should be designed by intelligent decision-making.
-Secondly, multi-band and multi-BS channel measurements are available in Frequency Division Duplexing (FDD) systems and dense networks, which enrich the information for PEM but also bring challenges due to their complicated internal correlations.
-Then, how to leverage the multi-band and multi-BS channel measurements deserves further investigation.
+Firstly, to optimize the operation performance of PEM, the environment-aware update period should be designed by intelligent decision-making.
+Secondly, the accuracy of path extraction in PEM is affected by the measurement resources.
+With limited measurement resources, how to achieve accurate path extraction in a rich multipath environment needs to be resolved.
 Thirdly, PEM can tackle channel measurement noise with extrinsic information.
 However, the discrepancies among data modalities bring challenges to multi-modal data fusion.
 Thus, a multi-modal data fusion framework that fully employs specific physics meanings of extrinsic information requires further investigation.
+Fourthly, in complex environments with diffusion paths and moving scatters, the distribution shift of the path features evolution becomes more complicated.
+Therefore, efficient processing algorithms in PEM based on a more comprehensive distribution shift model merit a deeper exploration.